David Moss – Custom Build Craftsman

 DELIGHT IS IN THE DETAIL

 Turning to the Sea Otter, it’s easy to spot the care and attention that has gone into Elsie II’s design and build.
 With her deep cockpit and curved decks, you can clearly see the wonderful strip plank and cold moulded woodwork.
 She’s been built to last, using woods like iroko and yellow cedar which won’t rot even after extended periods in the water.
-Danger areas which are prone to damage or rot, such as the side decks, have been carefully shaped to prevent water from getting trapped and causing damage at a later date.
+Danger areas that are prone to damage or rot, such as the side decks, have been carefully shaped to prevent water from getting trapped and causing damage at a later date.

-The tiller is a masterpiece of design and woodworking skill.
+The tiller is a masterpiece of design and woodworking skills.
 It has been shaped so the tiller fits around the mizzen mast, but is also beautifully curved to fit over the stern; this breathtaking attention to detail pervades the whole boat.
 All the fittings are of the highest quality, the rudder fittings, for example, are bronze, made by the local foundry.
 The sails are from sailmaker Graham Caws on the Isle of Wight and the cream paint – often used on David’s boats – is from Epifanes.

 She looks so beautiful that I wonder what she’ll feel like on the water.
 The nice thing about David’s boats is that they are designed and built as traditional classic boats to their owners’ requirements rather than a set of rules.
 They not only look good but also have excellent sailing performance.